-“One of the many duties of the county auditor is to be sure gas pumps, weight scales, and even advertisements of prices, are accurate,” says Athens County Auditor Jill Thompson.
+“One of the many duties of the county auditor is to be sure gas pumps, weight scales, and even advertisements of prices, are accurate,” says Athens County Auditor Jill Davidson.
 “Consumer protection is very important to me, and we spend a lot of time testing gas pumps and ‘locking’ them with seals so nobody can be cheated.
 When we put our sticker on that pump, it means we certify it is accurate.”

 Prepackaged products, like a box of cereal, are checked on a national basis.
 Locally measured products, like gasoline, have those “devices” tested by the County Auditor.
 Athens County retail stores have over 1,000 devices that are tested at least once every year, the most common one being a gas pump.

-Auditor Thompson discovered one gas station this past Sunday that had all of the stickers removed.
+Auditor Davidson discovered one gas station this past Sunday that had all of the stickers removed.
 Since, several other stations were found to have all of the gas pump stickers removed.
-Currently, Auditor Thompson is reviewing the incidents for referral to law enforcement.
+Currently, Auditor Davidson is reviewing the incidents for referral to law enforcement.
 “Besides being vandalism and destruction of government property, there are special civil and criminal penalties for removing these stickers.
 Why anyone would do this is beyond reason.”